Matcha Mochi Cake with Pineapple Swirl

 - 2 large eggs

+- Prepare the Cake Batter: Preheat oven to 350°F. Grease and line a 9×13-inch baking dish with parchment paper.
 In a medium bowl, whisk together the milk, oil, vanilla, sugar, and eggs until smooth.

-Pour the wet ingredients into the dry and whisk until the batter is smooth and lump-free. - Assemble and bake:
+- Sift matcha powder into a large bowl, then add mochiko, tapioca flour, baking powder, and salt.
+Whisk to combine.
+Pour the wet ingredients into the dry and whisk until the batter is smooth and lump-free.

-Dollop the pineapple curd across the surface.
-Use a knife or skewer to gently swirl it—don’t overmix.
+- Pour the matcha mochi batter into the prepared pan and smooth the top.
+Dollop the pineapple curd across the surface and use a knife or skewer to gently swirl it—don’t overmix.

-Bake for 45–55 minutes, or until the top is puffed, golden around the edges, and set in the center.
-Rotate the pan halfway through baking.
+- Bake for 45–55 minutes, or until the top is puffed, golden around the edges, and set in the center.
+Turn halfway through baking.
+Let cool in the pan before slicing into squares.